 - What new research is being done at other treatment centers?
 Where are they located, and are these clinical trials open to my child?

 - What treatment plan do you recommend?
 Why?

-- What are the chances for success with the planned therapy?
+- What are the chances for success with the planned treatments?

 - Who will be part of my child’s health care team, and what does each member do?

-- Who will be coordinating my child’s overall treatment and follow-up care?
+- Who will be coordinating my child’s overall treatment?

 - What are the possible side effects of this treatment, both in the short term and long term?

 - How will this treatment affect my child’s daily life?
 Will he or she be able to go to school and perform his or her usual activities?

 - Could this treatment affect my child’s ability to become pregnant or have children in the future?
 If so, should I talk with a fertility specialist before treatment begins?